kaylamcarlson/The-Art-of-Software-Testing-Notes/README.md

 - Testing each module independently then combining them is called nonincremental.
 - Combining modules together both to be tested and previously tested ones is called incremental testing and it is superior.
 - Debugging is easier if incremental testing is used and testing is more thorough.
 - It can be unwise to test early modules in a program if it is still being developed.
-As the program further they may decide to change areas of the top code and it may not be tested again if it was already tested at an earlier stage.
+As they program further they may decide to change areas of the top code and it may not be tested again if it was already tested at an earlier stage.
 Top down vs bottom up testing each have advantages and flaws, however bottom up has the advantage due easier observations and creation of test conditions.

 ## Chapter 6